whoinlee/tweetWordMap/README.md

 # TweetWordMap

-A treemap for the word count of home timeline tweets
+A treemap data visualization for the word count of home timeline tweets

 ## Libraries used